 Jackson County Parks + Rec, in cooperation with the Missouri Department of Conservation, has conducted Managed Hunts in selected parks since 1994.
 The purpose of the program is to maintain deer populations at manageable numbers to prevent overpopulation, reduce the risk of disease infestation and help reduce deer/vehicle accidents.
-Twelve hunts will be conducted in seven County parks in 2018.
+Eleven hunts will be conducted in seven County parks in 2019.

 Muzzleloader hunting is no longer allowed in any County Park.
 All managed hunts are by archery methods only.